KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         float avg_proportion_overlapping "Average proprtion of the source's gainers that are found in the other sources at the time of each download"
     }

-    GAINER-DETAILS one or more to one REPEATS : "aggregate & view"
+    GAINER-DETAILS one or more to one TICKER_REPEATS : "aggregate & view"

-    REPEATS {
+    TICKER_REPEATS {
-        str symbol FK "FK from the GAINERS table via the GAINER-DETAILS table" int repeat_count "Number of times the stock has appeared across different timepoints" }
+        str symbol FK "FK from the GAINERS table via the GAINER-DETAILS table" int counts "Number of times the stock has appeared across different timepoints" }

     GAINER-DETAILS one or more to one RELIABILITY: "aggregate & view"